celjwl/CelineJanssenswillenCV/index.md

 ## Personal note

 Hello!

 I am Céline.
+I am a lawyer and student comper science.
 I am enthusiastic, eager to learn and a good planner.
 I feel comfortable with a good team around me, in which hard work is encouraged and appreciated.
 I like sports (especially swimming) and cooking for family and friends.

+My long-term professional goal is to improve my technical skills, so that I can build a bridge between law/administration and technology.
+I want to gain experience in organizing digitization projects within government services, legal departments, law firms, etc.

 Personal favorite quote: _Do the best you can until you know better.
 Then when you know better, do better._

 ## Work experience